pashpashpash/SamsungCMS/README.md

 - [x] Get deleting to work on client
 - [x] Designed DB schema for the CMS
 - [x] Implemented SQLite implementation of DB schema for the CMS
+- [x] Finish implementing DB initialization function – need to fill these tables during init:
+     -  [x] Countries (All possible countries + MCC codes)
+     -  [x] Operators (All possible operators + MCCMNC codes)
+     -  [x] FeaturedLocations (All possible featured locations, total of 4)
+     -  [x] Versions (All possible supported minVersions of Samsung Max, only 3.1 exists so far)
+     -  [x] AppConfigs (Every existing ultra app state)
+     -  [x] ConfigMappings (Maps every existing ultra app state to an operator and a featured Location)
+- [x] Update existing site load mechanics to query the SQL DB instead of the current JSONDB that I made by hand.
+     -  [x] Homepage (Apptray should query appConfigs table to display all apps with unique originalName's)
+     -  [x] Appview Page (On icon click in appTray, JS should query appConfigs+Mappings tables to figure out correct appConfig to show on that page)